 We also recognize that several academic subjects can be overwhelming for students to manage, especially when executive functioning needs come into play.
 To support students in their homework completion, we offer a daily Advisory period.
 During Advisory, students work with a teacher-advisor to plan and begin assignments, develop timelines for long-term projects, and monitor grades together.
 Students are encouraged to seek academic help when needed and self-advocate when they require additional time to complete their work.
 This is all part of our desire to foster independence and help students develop organizational systems that work for them.

 Furthermore, all students complete a quarterly Independent Reading Project (IRP) to enhance comprehension, encourage time management, develop scholarship and fluency, and spark a genuine interest in texts of all kinds.
-This project alone has helped foster a culture at Wye River where students talk about books often and genuinely enjoy reading.
+This project alone has helped foster a culture at Wye River Upper School where students talk about books often and genuinely enjoy reading.